ccg-v/cpp_modules/cpp_09/ex00/README.md

 Using custom exceptions can feel over-engineered.
 If the complexity of your application doesn't justify it, simpler solutions like logging or using standard exceptions (std::runtime_error) may be more appropriate.
 Custom exceptions shine when your system needs more granular control over errors, clear and maintainable separation of concerns, and flexibility as your project scales.

 **Conclusion**

-**If the project is small or medium-sized, better stick to simple error messages or standard exceptions**.
+If the project is small or medium-sized, better stick to simple error messages or standard exceptions.
 Move to custom exceptions only when your project grows in complexity and requires more refined error handling.

 </details>